wilkofm/capstone-project/README.md

 - Where I set up the homepage and the inital card list that pulls the list of movies from my backend API

+Card List Styling Branch

+- Branch where I set up Tailwind CSS and begin my initial styling on the page, making sure the card list is formatted correctly

 Feature/Filter Branch

 - Branch where I create the ability to search and filter each film based on the movie genre, year or rating.